ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## I have VMware workloads on {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 and 6.7 and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-classic}

-General support for VMware vSphere® 6.x ended on 15 October 2022.
+General support for vSphere® 6.x ended on 15 October 2022.
 For IBM-provided licenses, IBM has negotiated an extension for to support vSphere 6.5 and 6.7 until 4 November 2022 so that you can complete your migrations.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

-Instances with {{site.data.keyword.cloud_notm}} bare metal servers vSphere 6.7 servers are not orderable after 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of vSphere 6.5 ended on 10 October 2021, and vSphere 6.5 will not be orderable after 21 June 2022.
+Instances with {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.7 cannot be ordered after 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of vSphere 6.5 ended on 10 October 2021, and vSphere 6.5 cannot be ordered after 21 June 2022.

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
 If you ordered your servers from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure, you have the following options.

 * Check whether your server and its hardware options are compatible with vSphere 7.0.
 For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
 Alternatively, if you are running vCenter, you can upgrade your vCenter, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run Hardware Compatibility Checks for the upgrade.
-* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure or from the VMware Solutions console, the VMware Solutions Dedicated - VMware vSphere offering.
+* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure or from the VMware Solutions console, the vSphere offering.
 Configure your vSphere host and vCenter Server and migrate the workloads.
 After the workloads are migrated, you can remove the VMware ESXi™ hosts from vCenter Server and decommission the old servers through the {{site.data.keyword.cloud_notm}} portal.

-## I have VMware Solutions Dedicated - VMware vSphere, {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 or 6.7, and the support is ending.
+## I have VMware Solutions - VMware vSphere, {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 or 6.7, and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do to keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-vss}

 General support for vSphere 6.x ended on 15 October 2022.
 For IBM-provided licenses, IBM has negotiated an extension to support vSphere 6.5 and 6.7 until 4 November 2022 so that you can complete your migrations.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

-Instances with {{site.data.keyword.cloud_notm}} bare metal servers vSphere 6.7 servers are not orderable after 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021, and VMware vSphere 6.5 will not be orderable after 21 June 2022.
+Instances with {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.7 cannot be ordered after 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021, and VMware vSphere 6.5 cannot be ordered after 21 June 2022.

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
-If you ordered your servers from the VMware Solutions console, the VMware Solutions Dedicated - VMware vSphere offering, you have the following options.
+If you ordered your servers from the VMware Solutions console, the VMware vSphere offering, you have the following options.

 * Check whether your server and its hardware options are compatible with vSphere 7.0.
 For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
 Alternatively, you can upgrade your vCenter Server, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run hardware compatibility checks for the upgrade.
-* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the VMware Solutions console, the VMware Solutions Dedicated - VMware vSphere offering, configure your vSphere host and vCenter Server, and migrate the workloads.
+* Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the VMware Solutions console, the VMware vSphere offering, configure your vSphere host and vCenter Server, and migrate the workloads.
 After the workloads are migrated, you can remove the ESXi hosts from vCenter and decommission the old servers from the {{site.data.keyword.cloud_notm}} portal.

-## I have VMware Solutions Dedicated - vCenter Server with NSX-V, IBM Cloud Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
+## I have VMware Solutions - vCenter Server with NSX-V, IBM Cloud Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
 What do I need to do to keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-vcs}

 General support for vSphere 6.x ended on 15 October 2022.
 For IBM-provided licenses, IBM has negotiated an extension to support vSphere 6.5 and 6.7 until 4 November 2022 so that you can complete your migrations.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

 In addition, the vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
-NSX-V 6.4 is End of General Support on 16 January 2022 and end of technical guidance on 16 January 2023.
+NSX-V 6.4 was End of General Support on 16 January 2022 and will be End of Technical Guidance on 16 January 2023.
 See more on VMware Official Product Lifecycle Matrix.
 An exclusive support agreement between VMware and IBM to support NSX-V until 31 December 2023 exists.

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x and NSX-T™ 3.x.